Customise mobile guides for your museum

 Museums of Furesø

-Outdoor guide to Værløse Air Base
+Outdoor audio guide to Værløse Air Base

 In collaboration with the Museums of Furesø, we have developed a module for city walks, which connects audio narratives to the old buildings at Værløse Air Base.
-Taken together, the guide explains the Air Base’s history through more than 100 years.
+Taken together, the audio guide explains the Air Base’s history through more than 100 years.

 A map of the area, in connection with GPS localisation, helps guide the users to the building in which the next chapter of the story unfolds.